Shaped by Service

 “Good morning!” they called in unison to parish administrator John Lindemann as they passed by the church office and proceeded to the basement, where they set up their laptops on a long folding table in their makeshift office.

 Within minutes, they were absorbed in their various tasks for the day.
-Sarabeth Marcello of Minneapolis worked on a weekly newsletter for the church’s campus ministry and young adults group, while the other three — Laura Grundeman of Naples, Fla.; Rachel McCloskey of Steubenville, Ohio; and Coretta Hedstrom of Lakefield, Minn. — planned a children’s Christmas program.
+Sarabeth Marcello of Minneapolis worked on a weekly newsletter for the church’s campus ministry and young adults group, while Laura Grundeman of Naples, Fla., and Rachel McCloskey of Steubenville, Ohio, planned a children’s Christmas program.

 Coming Together in Service